MicrosoftDocs/winrt-api/windows.media.core/mediabindingeventargs_setstreamreference_1856037815.md

 # Windows.Media.Core.MediaBindingEventArgs.SetStreamReference

 ## -description
-Sets the media content to be bound to the [MediaSource](mediasource.md).
+Binds a media content stream reference to the [MediaSource](mediasource.md) associated with the event.

 ## -parameters
 ### -param stream